Why you should visit Mostar

 Summarizing what to see/do in Mostar: visit the Old Town, cross Stari Most, have lunch and do some shopping.
 Visit Muslibegovica House and Karadjoz-Bey Mosque.
 See the Museum of Herzegovina if you can for information on the Bosnian War.

 Day Trips outside Mostar: Kravice waterfall is 40km outside Mostar and very impressive.
-This tour takes you there.
-Počitelj is a historical site close to the Croatia border (about half an hour from Mostar).
-We passed it by bus and it looks very impressive.
-Another spot we want to visit the next time here.
+This tour takes you there and also takes you to Počitelj which is a historical site close to the Croatia border (about half an hour from Mostar).

 Car Rental.
 Renting a car in Mostar is a good idea, there’s lots to see in the area.
-We use Rentalcars.com, they give you the best rates on car rentals.
+We use Booking.com, they give you the best rates on car rentals.

 Getting to Mostar by bus: Easy to do but there are a few twists.
 The bus we took from Split took about 4 hours.
 Once the bus turns inland at the mouth of the Neretva River, it takes about 30 minutes to get to the Bosnian border.
 Make sure you have your passport and don’t be surprised when they take it away from you for processing.
 You don’t get off the bus, an inspector comes on and takes your passport.